 The terms of our convertible senior notes contain certain contingent conversion provisions.
 Under certain circumstances, the notes will be convertible into our common stock at a conversion rate of 33.0797 shares per \$1,000 principal amount of the notes, subject to adjustment in certain circumstances.
 The conversion rate is equal to an initial conversion price of approximately \$30.23 per share.
-The notes are convertible into shares of our common stock contingent upon the occurrence of specified events, including if, on or prior to May 1, 2019, the closing price of our common stock is above the initial threshold price of \$36.28 for at least 20 trading days in a 30 consecutive trading-day period ending on the eleventh trading day of any fiscal quarter.
+The notes are convertible into shares of our common stock contingent upon the occurrence of specified events, including if, (a) on or prior to May 1, 2019, the closing price of our common stock is above the initial threshold price of \$36.28 for at least 20 trading days in a 30 consecutive trading-day period ending on the eleventh trading day of any fiscal quarter and (b) prior to May 1, 2019, the average trading price for the convertible senior notes is less than 98% of the average conversion value for the convertible senior notes during any five consecutive trading-day period.
 The convertible notes mature on May 1, 2024 and bear interest at 2% per year, payable semiannually in arrears in May and November.
 The convertible notes are unsecured, rank equally in right of payment to our existing and future senior debt, and do not subject us to any financial covenants.
 The holders may require us to repurchase the notes, in whole or in part, (a) on May 1, 2009, 2014 or 2019, (b) upon a change in control, or (c) if our common stock is neither listed nor approved for trading on specified markets.
 At our option, we may redeem any of the convertible notes on or after May 1, 2009 at a price equal to 100% of the principal amount of the convertible notes to be redeemed plus accrued and unpaid interest.

-In June 2005, we entered into an alliance agreement with a third party to purchase certain computer equipment and services.
+In June 2005 (as amended in November 2005), we entered into an alliance agreement with a third party to purchase certain computer equipment and services.
 This alliance agreement is in effect until December 2011 and contains penalties for volume commitments and a variable early termination penalty that generally increases over time.
-Aggregate minimum purchase commitments over the six-year term of the agreement total approximately \$46.0 million.
-As of September 30, 2005 the total early termination fee was \$2.2 million.
+Aggregate minimum purchase commitments over the six-year term of the agreement total approximately \$91.2 million.
+As of December 31, 2005, the total early termination fee was \$6.4 million.
 Further, this agreement requires payments of \$2.0 million related to the licensing of certain technology, \$3.0 million related to the development of certain technologies and royalty payments based on future purchases capped at a maximum of \$1.0 million (with a minimum of \$0.2 million).
-Payments of \$0.3 million were made during the quarter ended September 30, 2005 in relation to this alliance agreement.
+Payments of \$2.3 million and \$2.6 million, respectively, were made during the three and six months ended December 31, 2005 in relation to this alliance agreement.

 In September 2005, the Company entered into a software license agreement with a third party.
 This agreement provides the Company with a perpetual license to utilize and resell the software license subject to certain restrictions.
 The agreement requires \$0.4 million in cash payments plus a variable royalty fee related to any sublicenses sales.
-No payments were made during the quarter ended September 30, 2005 in relation to this agreement.
+Payments of \$0.1 and \$0.1 million, respectively, were made during the three and six months ended December 31, 2005 in relation to this agreement.